mozilla-cordova/mozilla-cordova.github.io/pages/01-getting-started.md

 $ ../cordova-cli/bin/cordova plugin add ../cordova-plugin-contacts
 {% endhighlight %}

-To see changes you made to plugin code you have to remove then add the plugin again.
+To see changes you made to plugin code, you have to remove and then add the plugin again.
 To remove the plugin you need to use the plugin name, not the path.
 Running `../cordova-cli/bin/cordova plugin ls` will show you the names of installed plugins.
 For example, to remove the contacts plugin run `../cordova-cli/bin/cordova plugin remove org.apache.cordova.contacts`.

 That's it, you are now running the latest and greatest versions of it all!